john-cd/rust_howto/src/links/links.md

 ## Lists of Rust links

 - [The Rust Starter Pack][rust-starter-pack]⮳
-- [Awesome Rust][awesome-rust]⮳: a curated list of Rust code and resources.
+- [Awesome Rust][awesome-rust-github]⮳: a curated list of Rust code and resources.

 ## Learn